 “The constant up and down of blood sugar can have a huge impact on energy levels,” Saira says.

-There are other health conditions that can cause fatigue.
-“It could be an under-functioning thyroid, iron deficiency or anemia, digestive issues, Vitamin B-12 deficiency, Vitamin D deficiency, or hormonal imbalance,” she explains.
+There are also other health conditions that can cause fatigue.
+“It could be an under-functioning thyroid, iron deficiency or anaemia, digestive issues, Vitamin B-12 deficiency, Vitamin D deficiency, or hormonal imbalance”, she explains.

-Blood and urine testing are the main ways to find out.
+The best way to detect these is through blood and urine testing.
 Another option is a full thyroid panel.
-It would look at your TSH (thyroid-stimulating hormone), Free T-3 (triiodothyronine), Free T-4 (thyroxine) and your antibodies.
+It looks at your TSH (thyroid-stimulating hormone), Free T-3 (triiodothyronine), Free T-4 (thyroxine) and your antibodies.

-“Doing that full panel is very important to ruling out thyroid issues.
+“Doing that full panel is very important to rule out thyroid issues.
 Once we find out why you’re having fatigue and what’s the cause, we can really target our treatment.”

-For Saira, it’s crucial to understand when the insomnia started and what stage the patient is at.
-Treatment would look different for a woman who’s menopausal vs. a young woman suffering from stress, for example.
+Saira always asks about when insomnia started and what stage the patient is at.
+Treatment would look different for an older woman who’s menopausal vs. a young woman dealing with high-stress levels, for example.

 The first step?
 Ruling out nutrient deficiencies.
 She may also test for thyroid issues and blood sugar imbalances.
-“If blood sugar goes low, your body will use cortisol to make it rise which will increase insulin.”
+“If blood sugar goes low, your body will use cortisol to make it rise which will increase insulin,” she says.

 Cortisol is known as the stress hormone.
 This depicts why the two are strongly linked.
 “If we’re not looking at sleep and stress, we’re not really fixing insomnia,” she adds.

 Regular acupuncture treatments can also help insomnia.
-Certain points in the body can instill calmness.
+Certain points in the body can instil calmness.
 Botanical herbs or hormone replacement therapy can be effective options, too.
-When it comes to sleeping better, a Naturopathic Doctor can give you the tools and resources you need."
+When it comes to sleeping better, a Naturopathic Doctor can give you the tools and resources you need.

 While many people focus on treating blemishes from the outside, naturopathic medicine addresses the root cause.